Our Staff

 Mariah Shell

-Mariah has called Colorado home for most of her life and loves working to protect this incredible state.
-She spends each day supporting the work of our talented tenants and making The Alliance Center THE place to be.
-She is a problem-solver who loves thinking about the most efficient ways to get things done.
-In her downtime, Mariah enjoys knitting, sampling craft breweries and running, as well as going to the park or to the mountains with her husband and rescue pup.
+Mariah has called Colorado home for most of her life and loves working to improve this incredible state.
+She spends each day supporting the work of our talented tenant community and making the Alliance Center the most welcoming, energy-efficient building in Denver.
+She is a problem-solver who loves thinking about the most efficient ways to get things done and is always looking for ways to improve the systems we use.
+She completed her undergraduate studies at the University of Denver and has been working in the nonprofit sector ever since.
+In her downtime, Mariah enjoys going to the movies, drinking whiskey and going on long walks with her two rescue pups.

 Brenna Simmons-St. Onge